adamant/adamant.language.reference/ideas-considering.md

 Part of the Midori project's safety came from not being able to ignore the return value of a function except by explicit statement.
 This had the effect of ensuring that return codes and error results couldn't be ignored.
 If my error model includes `Result<void>` then it is possible people could ignore that.
 Perhaps there should be some special handling to say that certain types shouldn't be ignored when returned.

+For example, there was a bug in the compiler where `ExpectToken(PublicKeyword);` should have been `children.Add(ExpectToken(PublicKeyword));`.
+If return values couldn't be ignored, this would have been a compiler error.

+Any function that is a pure function should not have its return value ignored because you can't be calling it for side effects.

+The syntax of `ignore foo()` is confusing because it seems you are ignoring the function call rather than the return value.
+Another possible syntax would be `_ = foo()`.
+That is consistent with the use of underscore as a placeholder that isn't used.

 ## Units of Measure

 It would be really good to be able to have good units of measure either directly in the language or as a really clean library.
 This might be a useful place for an effect that says all code uses units of measure.